johnmanny/AI471/neural_net/README.md

-# neural net back prop implementation
+# Feedforward Neural Network with Back Propogation
-this takes given example data from information in figure 18.3 (excluding hungry attribute) from textbook cited in top of prob1.cpp (artificial intelligence modern approach - by russell) and implements & trains a neural net using the back prop algorithm in the same textbook (figure 18.24)
+This takes given example data from information in figure 18.3 (excluding hungry attribute) from textbook cited in top of prob1.cpp (artificial intelligence modern approach - by russell) and implements & trains a feedforward neural net using the back prop algorithm in the same textbook (figure 18.24)

+## Details
+This was developed on a Unix terminal.

-## use
+## Use
 ```
 make
 ./prob1
 ...
 make clean
 ```
+## Sources
+More specific sources are cited in comments.